 Despite being one of the richest countries in the world per capita, the U.S. experiences significant health disparities that are based in social, economic and environmental factors.
 In a landmark 2016 JAMA study that examined the association between income and life expectancy, researchers found that the richest American men lived 15 years longer than the poorest men, while the richest American women lived 10 years longer than the poorest women.
+This disparity has been exacerbated by the COVID-19 crisis with food insecurity tripling in households with children, 30-40 million Americans facing eviction and more than 10 million people losing health care coverage as a result of job loss1 2 3.
 Public health research shows that addressing the social determinants of health can have a major impact on improving population health and decreasing health disparities.

 Tax-exempt hospitals, given their community-focused mission, and federal requirements around community health needs assessments and implementation strategies are taking a leading role in addressing the social determinants of health as part of their community health improvement initiatives.
 Their efforts to address social risk factors builds on their relationships with patients, their business operations and community partnerships.
 Hospitals are screening for social needs during patient encounters and referring patients to community organizations that can help meet identified needs; looking at ways they can use their hiring practices, purchasing power and investments to revitalize communities; and joining with like-minded community partners to advocate and carry out fundamental changes to systems and policies that influence the social determinants of health.